CloudRex/Tux/README.md

-# Botty
+# Tux
-Tiny Discord bot
+Tux is a tiny Discord bot created with flexibility in mind.

 ## Beginner?
 Welcome!
 You can help this project many ways, always remember no contribution is too small!